Download

 -

-Fixed mayor issue that
+Fixed mayor issue that would allow users to

-would allow users to start the software due to a missing dll file, but also
+start the software due to a missing dll file, but

 -

-data feature.
+Updates to the Generate data feature.
 Still in Beta testing.
-This feature allows the user to generate
+This feature allows the user to

-data for some given relationships, i.e. simulate data.
+generate data for some given relationships, i.e. simulate data.
 The likelihood

 computations do not currently work.